datarockets/career/README.md

 Sometimes we don't have open job positions but it's still worth to get in contact with us if you're interested in working with us.

 Email us on [join@datarockets.com](mailto:join@datarockets.com).
 Write us about your experience in development, show examples of your code.
 Tell us what you would like to see in a company you'd love to work at, what is important for you.

+### Apprenticeship

+At datarockets we're happy to work with junior and intern developers.
+Please check [Apprenticeship](apprenticeship.md) to find more details and see how you can work with us if you are a junior.

 ## Interview Process